matrix-org/synapse/README.rst

 certificate, but please be aware that a valid certificate will be required in Synapse v1.0.

-If you would like to do initial testing with a client without having to setup a reverse proxy, you can temporarly use another certificate.
-You can do so by changing ``tls_certificate_path`` and ``tls_private_key_path`` in ``homeserver.yaml``; alternatively, you can use a reverse-proxy, but be sure to read `Using a reverse proxy with Synapse`_ when doing so.
-Apart from port 8448 using TLS, both ports are the same in the default configuration.

 ACME setup
 ----------

 Synapse v1.0 requires valid TLS certificates for communication between servers (port ``8448`` by default) in addition to those that are client-facing (port ``443``).
+In the case that your `server_name` config variable is the same as the hostname that the client connects to, then the same certificate can be used between client and federation ports without issue.
 Synapse v0.99.0+ **will provision server-to-server certificates automatically for you for free** through `Let's Encrypt
 <https://letsencrypt.org/>`_ if you tell it to.

-    Note: Synapse does not currently hot-renew Let's Encrypt certificates for you, it only checks for certificates that need renewing on restart.
-This functionality will be implemented promptly, but if in the meantime your federation certificates expire, simply restarting Synapse should renew them automatically.

 In order for Synapse to complete the ACME challenge to provision a certificate, it needs access to port 80.
 Typically listening on port 80 is